polarsquad/kubernetes-aks/7 - Exposing the app/Readme.md

         pathType: Exact
 ```

-Your nginx app would then be reachable through the url `http://<your-namespace>.aks.polarsquad.training`
+Your app would then be reachable through the url `http://<your-namespace>.aks.polarsquad.training`

 Now that you have configured an ingress for your application, find the application gateway in the Azure portal and find how creating the ingress resource configured the application gateway.